Assembly of the Republic (Portugal): Structure

-The assembly originally consisted of 250 MPs, but the constitutional reforms of 1989 reduced its number to between 180 and 230.
+The assembly has 230 MPs.
+It originally consisted of 250 MPs, but the constitutional reforms of 1989 reduced its number to between 180 and 230.
 Members are elected by popular vote for legislative terms of four years from the country's twenty-two constituencies.
-There are eighteen in mainland Portugal corresponding to each district, one each for the autonomous regions of Azores (Portuguese: Açores) and Madeira, and two for Portuguese people living abroad (one covering Europe and one covering the rest of the world).
+There are eighteen in mainland Portugal corresponding to each district, one each for the autonomous regions of Azores (Portuguese: Açores) and Madeira, and two for Portuguese people living abroad (one covering European countries and one covering the rest of the world).
 Except for the constituencies for Portuguese living abroad, which are fixed at two representatives each, the number of MPs is determined by the number of voters registered in a constituency, using the D'Hondt method of proportional representation.
-Constituencies vary greatly in size; from as large as the district of Lisbon, which returns 48 representatives, to as small as the district of Portalegre, which elects just two.
+Constituencies vary greatly in size; from as large as Lisbon, which elects 48 representatives, to as small as Portalegre, which elects just two.

-For the 2022 legislative elections, the MPs distributed by districts were as follows:
+For the 2025 legislative elections, the MPs were distributed by constituencies as follows:

 According to the constitution, members of the assembly represent the entire country, not the constituency from which they are elected.
 This directive has been reinforced in practice by the strong role of political parties in regard to members of the assembly.
 Party leadership, for example, determines in which areas candidates are to run for office, thus often weakening members' ties to their constituencies.
 Moreover, members of the assembly are expected to vote with their party and to work within parliamentary groups based on party membership.
 Party discipline is strong, and insubordinate members can be coerced through a variety of means.
 A further obstacle to members' independence is that their bills first have to be submitted to the parliamentary groups, and it is these groups' leaders who set the assembly's agenda.

 The President of the Assembly of the Republic is the second hierarchical figure in the Portuguese state, after the President of the Portuguese Republic, and is elected by secret vote of the members of parliament.
 The President of the Assembly is aided by four vice presidents, nominated by the other parties represented in the parliament, and is usually the speaker.
 When they are not present, one of the vice presidents takes the role of speaker.
 When the President of the Republic is, for any reason, unable to perform the job, the President of the Assembly of the Republic becomes the substitute.

 Current composition

+Current seat composition by party, and their respective parliamentary leaders, since the beginning of the current legislature: